Sharan Forest

 Food Availability:

-It was a 2-day trip.
-Day 1 breakfast we had at Balakot.
-At Sharan, we had paratha and sham ki chai at Youth Hostel, and then dinner of Karhai Roti.
-Breakfast at Sharan was Omelette Paratha, Chanon ka Salan, and Chai.
-This was included in our trip charges, so don’t know the individual price of these, but it must be nominal.
-The food was good, freshly prepared, and tasty, Alhamdulillah.
+Our trip spanned 2 days.
+For breakfast on the first day, we dined in Balakot.
+At Sharan, we had paratha and sham ki chai at the Youth Hostel, followed by dinner featuring Karhai Roti.
+Breakfast at Sharan included Omelette Paratha, Chanon ka Salan, and Chai.
+These meals were part of our trip costs, so I’m unsure of their individual prices, but they should be reasonable.
+The food was delicious, made fresh, and flavorful, Alhamdulillah.

 Places to Explore:

-So Sharan is a forest with a river flowing in the middle of it.
+Sharan is a forest with a river running through it.

--You can hike along its many trails, take the trek down to the river and follow the stream,
+– You can explore its many hiking trails, trek down to the river, and follow the stream,

-You can also just simply relax in the hostel vicinity, sit in the trees, play with the hostel dog or take a short walk.
-At night, you can do bonfire or stargazing.
-And man, are the stars beautiful!
-The absence of light pollution brings out the most stunning view of the night sky.
-Add that to the sound of the river flowing nearby, and it was heavenly.
-A beautiful experience, overall.
-2 days is a good time to enjoy this place.
+Alternatively, you can simply unwind in the hostel area, enjoy the shade of the trees, play with the hostel dog, or take a short stroll.
+In the evenings, you have the option of having a bonfire or stargazing.
+And oh, the stars look amazing!
+The lack of light pollution reveals a breathtaking view of the night sky.
+Coupling that with the soothing sounds of the nearby flowing river creates a heavenly atmosphere.
+Overall, it was a wonderful experience.
+Two days is an ideal duration to savor this place.

 Temperature & Climate: